This version is marked as work-in-progress. This means that it is still subject to change.

 A Gimbal Device can be tested by connecting it to an autopilot with a Gimbal Manager.
-To avoid having to do a full setup including autopilot, a direct test using MAVSDK is planned.
+To avoid having to do a full setup including autopilot, a direct test using MAVSDK is available.

 Gimbals that use the (old) Gimbal Protocol v1 should still be supported by autopilot software.
 Basically, the Gimbal Manager needs to translate the commands to the old protocol.

 Gimbals controlled using a protocol like PPM, PWM, SBUS or something proprietary can still be supported.
 The autopilot will have to act as the Gimbal Manager and provide the driver and translation to the respective protocol.

 The autopilot needs to be configured to either accept MAVLink input (so GIMBAL_MANAGER_SET_MANUAL_CONTROL) or RC control.
 In both cases, the autopilot can then calculate a gimbal angle or angular rate from the manual control input and send the resulting setpoint to the gimbal device.

 For RC control, the channels will have to be manually mapped/configured to control the gimbal.
 This is the same approach as is used for managing the input source for flying; it is up to the implementation to select either RC or MAVLink.
 The recommendation is to make it configurable using (for instance) a parameter.

 This is the set of messages/enums for communicating with the gimbal manager (by ground station, autopilot, etc.).